operator-framework/rukpak/internal/provisioner/plain/README.md

 deployment.apps "combo-operator" deleted
 ```

-The provisioner ensures that all resources required for the BundleInstance to run are accounted for on-cluster.
+The provisioner ensures that all resources required for the BundleDeployment to run are accounted for on-cluster.
 So if we check for the deployment again, it will be back on the cluster:

 ```console